You're trying to send your friends or coworkers a video file, but you're hit with the notorious "Your files are too powerful" pop-up.

 What started as a place for gamers to discuss, chat, and share content has blossomed into one of the most useful community-based social media engines on the internet.

-- Share the video in Discord
+- Share your video on Discord

 Here, you have a few options to upload your video file.
 If you have it saved on your device, you can click the Upload button and find it in your file browser.
 Or, if it’s been uploaded to YouTube or stored online in DropBox or Google Drive, you can simply paste the link to its online location.

-If you want to allow people in your Discord server to edit the video file, as well, you can simply click Share in the Studio and copy the editable URL before clicking Export – you'll need to sign in using Google or Facebook, if you haven't already.
+If you want to allow people in your Discord server to edit the video file, as well, you can simply click Share in the editor and copy the editable URL before clicking Export – you'll need to sign in using Google or Facebook, if you haven't already.

 Once your video is finished processing, click the Copy Link button, and a short URL for your uploaded video will be copied to your clipboard.
 Simply paste this in your Discord server and everyone else can watch it immediately in Kapwing.